paul-hammant/analyze-mvn-deps/README.md

-# analyze-deps: An alternative Maven dependency analyzer.
+# analyze-mvn-deps: An alternative Maven dependency analyzer.

 A Python3 script to analyze Maven dependency upgrade opportunities.